detomon/autocreate.js/README.md

 # autocreate.js

-`autocreate.js` provides a small function that watches for the creation of elements matching a given selector.
+`autocreate.js` provides a function that watches for the creation of elements matching a given selector.
 The `create` callback is called for existing and later inserted elements.
 The `destroy` callback is called whenever the element or one of its ancestors is removed from the DOM.

 ```html
 <div class="page-wrapper">